ZehMatt/7dtd-WalkerSim2/Docs/configuring/editor.md

 - Once a player exists, a `Players` submenu lists each one.
 For any player choose:
     - `Change Location`, then click on the map to move that player
     - `Remove` to delete that player from the simulation

 ---

+## Preferences

+`Settings` > `Preferences...` opens the Editor preferences:

+- **Theme**: Changes the appearance of the Editor
+- **Pan Button** / **Zoom Modifier**: Which mouse button pans the map view and which modifier key is used for zooming
+- **User Data Folder**: Overrides where the Editor looks for game data such as generated worlds.
+Only set this if you launch the game with `-userdatafolder=<path>`, the default is `%APPDATA%/7DaysToDie`
+- **Detected Game Folders**: Game installations auto-detected from Steam and the registry, these are always scanned for worlds
+- **Additional Game Folders**: Extra folders to scan for worlds, useful for custom install locations

+---